The Top 5 Animated Adult TV Shows Of All Time

 The show has an amazing history, starting with a decent 3 season run before cancellation.
 A few years and some massive DVD sales later, the show was resurrected, cancelled again and resurrected a third time.
 Seth MacFarlane was given two more animated series over the past few years, with tons more material coming, some animated and some live action.

 Family Guy is not for those who love story, but it is for anyone who loves comedy.
-It’s weird, hilarious, odd as all hell and definitely one of the best adult animated shows of all time.
+It’s weird, hilarious, odd as all hell and definitely one of the best cartoons for adults of all time.

 2) The Simpsons

 No, it’s not the best of all time, but it sure as hell is number 2.
-The show that made it possible for everything that followed it, The Simpsons is the 2nd best adult cartoon in history.
+The show that made it possible for everything that followed it, The Simpsons is the 2nd best cartoon for adults in history.

 The Simpsons is about a regular blue-collar, yellow-skinned family from suburbia.
 The family hits all the classic characteristics, the idiot father and husband, the smarter but willing to get along mother and wife, the douchy son, the smart daughter and the baby.
 Lucky for us, these people are just a bit more screwed up than most families.
 Through it all, The Simpsons always makes it a point to have a good message at the end of every episode.

-Since premiering, the show has racked up 400+ episodes, 24 seasons and syndication all around the world.
+Since premiering, the animated TV show has racked up 600+ episodes, 28 seasons and syndication all around the world.
 Pretty impressive for the family that was once considered “the worst thing on television” and later “the quintessential American family”.

 The Simpsons is by far the leader in the adult animation world, the standard setter for everyone else.
-No doubt the show will be remembered forever as one of the best animations and one of the best comedies of all time.
+No doubt the show will be remembered forever as one of the best animations and one of the best adult animated TV shows of all time.

 1) South Park

 South Park managed to raise a crazy amount of hell with its premiere in 1997.
-A show with 3rd graders talking like sailors, one of them dies every week and a talking piece of Christmas poo?
+A cartoon for adults with 3rd graders talking like sailors, one of them dies every week and a talking piece of Christmas poo?
 Suddenly everything else was squeaky clean by comparison.

 Even the slightest conservative viewers were turned off.
 The lucky few who stuck around, however, were treated to some of the sharpest social commentary ever to hit the airwaves.
 Nearly every episode brought to light some worldly injustice, tore it to shreds, and taught us a lesson.
 More often than not, the audience themselves could learn about their own hilarious hypocrisy.